alex/what-happens-when/README.rst

 DNS lookup
 ----------
+At its most basic, DNS is a directory of names that match with numbers.
+The numbers, in this case are IP addresses, which computers use to communicate with each other.
 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by